Naples - Amalfi

 Are there any discounts available for senior citizens, students or residents?

 Yes, Direct Ferries offers a wide range of discounts all year around.
-When searching for ferries, senior discounts will be automatically applied if they are available.
+When searching for ferries, any senior discounts will be applied automatically if they are available.
 Just select your age range from the passenger options.

 Students and graduates can get a 5% discount on ferry tickets.
-To take advantage of the discount, you need to register with our partner Student Beans and confirm your student or graduate status.
+To take advantage of the discount, you need to register with our partner Student Beans to confirm your student or graduate status.
 You will then receive a discount code which can be entered during the payment process.

 Resident discounts are available on a variety of Spanish and Italian ferry routes.
-Just click on the "Residents" option when this is displayed in our Deal Finder.
+Just click on the "Residents" option when this is displayed.
 The discount is automatically applied to the price.
 Bear in mind that proof of registration or an identity card with the correct address must be shown at check-in.

 Naples Amalfi Ferry Times